MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/converttostring-method-rds.md

 > [!NOTE]
-> <P>If you are using Active Server Pages to embed the resulting MIME string in a client HTML page, be aware that versions of VBScript earlier than version 2.0 limit the string's size to 32K.
+> If you are using Active Server Pages to embed the resulting MIME string in a client HTML page, be aware that versions of VBScript earlier than version 2.0 limit the string's size to 32K.
 If this limit is exceeded, an error is returned.
 Keep the query scope relatively small when using MIME embedding via .asp files.
-To fix this, download the latest version of VBScript from the <A href="https://www.microsoft.com/downloads/en/default.aspx">Microsoft Download Center</A>.</P>
+To fix this, download the latest version of VBScript from the [Microsoft Download Center](https://www.microsoft.com/downloads/en/default.aspx).